 People love images and video, and most content management systems make it very easy to insert them into a blog post.
 As mentioned, our brains have evolved, and are hungry for information salad.
 We consume our content like we consume dinner: a few bites of this and a few bites of that.
 Give the people a proper presentation by sprinkling visuals in with your text.

 Writer’s blog can be a real drag, so

 when inspiration hits you’ve got to go hard when the ideas are flowing, it’s time to get going!
-There will be plenty of time to come back and obsess about exact verbiage after the fact (like I did in the previous line).
+There will be plenty of time to come back and obsess about the exact verbiage after the fact (like I did in the previous line).
 When thoughts are flying out of your fingers, the last thing you want to do is derail the momentum by fussing about commas.
 That’s a problem for you in the future you!
 Write now, edit later.

 At Peak Ed Designs, we know that great content is part of a solid overall online strategy.
 Piecing together a great content schedule, using it to populate your sales funnel, and backing it all with a great website is the path to lead conversion.
-A good user experience, tasteful menus and pop up windows, and leveraging insights from analytics are all part of the recipe.
+A good user experience, tasteful menus and pop-up windows, and leveraging insights from analytics are all part of the recipe.